aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Resource `GovernanceResponsbility`

-Store the SignerCapabilities of accounts under the on-chain governance's control.
+Store the SignerCapabilities of accounts under the on&#45;chain governance&apos;s control.

 <pre><code>struct GovernanceResponsbility has key<br/></code></pre>